vcsjones/vcsjones.dev/_posts/2017-07-05-subject-interface-packages.md

 Using PNG as an example, I can't just put the signature at the end of the file.
 An image viewer would see those bytes, and not know what to do with them, and assume the file is corrupt.
-Fortunately for us, the designers of PNG thought they format should provide some extensibility, so we can continue.
+Fortunately for us, the designers of PNG thought the format should provide some extensibility, so we can continue.
 However for other formats that have no concept of metadata, embedding the Authenticode signature may not be possible.
 You can still used detached signatures at this point, but that's for another time.